Are you interested in working at Revelry? I’ll tell you exactly how to get our attention and get hired at Revelry.

 Aside: your work is valuable, even if you are just starting out.
 You’ll get a lot of bad advice encouraging you to give away work for free in order to build your portfolio.
 Don’t.
 If someone is asking for your work, then it is valuable enough for you to get paid.
 If you really are having trouble finding paid projects, focus on your community contributions instead.

-Get hired, bonus points: Your community contribution.
+Get hired, the most important step: Your community contribution.

-We encourage everyone who applies here to submit a community contribution.
+We ask everyone who applies here to submit a community contribution.
 We want to hire teammates who care about the space they are working in.
 So, what space are you working in, and how have you made contributions to it?
 There are many ways to define a community, and many ways to add value to it.

 A community contribution may be participation in an open source project.
 And all kinds of contributions count, in addition to contributing to the core codebase.
 Writing documentation counts.
 Fixing typos counts.
 Considerate and thorough bug reports count.